davidkleng/davidkleng/README.md

   <a href="https://davidkleng.com.ar"><img src="images/banner.jpg" alt="Header"></a>

 ### Hi, I'm David!
 I'm in electronics and programming.
-Also, i'm an Electronics Engineering student.
+Also, i'm an Electronics Engineer.

 You can see my <a href="https://davidkleng.com.ar">Website</a>
 or my <a href="https://www.linkedin.com/in/davidkleng/">Linkedin</a>